gotson/komga-website/src/installation/thirdparty.md

 Those methods are not officially supported, if you encounter installation issues please contact the respective authors.
 :::

+## Windows Installer and Updater

+A [Powershell script](https://github.com/losslesspng/SetUpKomgaJava) to get up and running with Komga.

 ## AUR - Arch User Repository

 Komga is available as an [AUR](https://aur.archlinux.org/packages/komga/) package.